libressl/portable/README.md

 LibreSSL also supports the following Windows environments:
 * Microsoft Windows (XP or higher, x86 and x64)
 * Wine (32-bit and 64-bit)
-* Builds with Mingw-w64 and Cygwin
+* Builds with Mingw-w64, Cygwin, and Visual Studio

 Official release tarballs are available at your friendly neighborhood OpenBSD mirror in directory